 - Full Flexible Spending Account (FSA)

-- or Limited Flexible Spending Account (LMT) - For Basic Health Plan members only
+- or Limited Flexible Spending Account (LMT) - for Basic Health members only

-- Dependent Daycare Reimbursement Account - For children under the age of 13
+- Dependent Daycare Reimbursement Account - for children under age 13

 Additional Account Info

-Direct deposit of paper claims is mandatory.
+Direct deposit for paper claims is mandatory.
 If you are a new enrollee, you must provide direct deposit information to Chard Snyder for reimbursement of all non-Benny Card transactions.